Juan Manuel Fangio: Last years with Ferrari and Maserati

-In 1957 Fangio returned to Maserati, who were still using the same iconic 250F which Fangio had driven at the start of 1954.
+In 1957, Fangio returned to Maserati, who were still using the same iconic 250F which Fangio had driven at the start of 1954.
 Fangio started the season with a hat-trick of wins in Argentina, Monaco and France, before retiring with engine problems in Britain.
 He also won the Sebring sportscar race in driving a Maserati 450S with Jean Behra for the second year running.
 But at the Grand Prix after Britain, the German Grand Prix at the Nürburgring circuit, Fangio needed to extend his lead by six points to claim the title with two races to spare.
-From pole position Fangio dropped to third behind the Ferraris of Mike Hawthorn and Collins but managed to get past both by the end of the third lap.
+From pole position, Fangio dropped to third behind the Ferraris of Mike Hawthorn and Collins but managed to get past both by the end of the third lap.
 Fangio had started with half-full tanks since he expected that he would need new tyres halfway through the race.
-In the event Fangio pitted on lap 13 with a 30-second lead, but a disastrous stop left him back in third place and 50 seconds behind Collins and Hawthorn.
+In the event, Fangio pitted on lap 13 with a 30-second lead, but a disastrous stop left him back in third place and 50 seconds behind Collins and Hawthorn.
 Fangio came into his own, setting one fastest lap after another, culminating in a record-breaking time on lap 20 a full eleven seconds faster than the best the Ferraris could do.
-On the penultimate lap Fangio got back past both Collins and Hawthorn, and held on to take the win by just over three seconds.
+On the penultimate lap, Fangio got back past both Collins and Hawthorn, and held on to take the win by just over three seconds.
 With Musso finishing in fourth place, Fangio claimed his fifth title.
 This performance is often regarded as one of the greatest drives in Formula One history, and it was also Fangio's final victory in the sport.
 Fangio's record of five championships remained unbroken until 2003, when Michael Schumacher won his sixth championship.

-After his series of consecutive championships he retired in 1958, following the French Grand Prix.
+After his series of consecutive championships, Fangio retired in 1958, following the French Grand Prix.
 Such was the respect for Fangio that during that final race, race leader Hawthorn, who had lapped Fangio, braked as he was about to cross the line so that Fangio could complete the 50-lap distance in his final race; he crossed the line over two minutes down on Hawthorn.
 Getting out of the Maserati after the race, he said to his mechanic simply, "It is finished."
 He was famous for winning races at what he described as the slowest possible speed, in order to conserve the car to the finish.
 Cars in the 1940s and 1950s were unpredictable in their reliability, with almost any component susceptible to breaking.
 He won 24 World Championship Grands Prix, 22 outright and two shared with other drivers, from 52 entries – a winning percentage of 46.15%, the highest in the sport's history (Alberto Ascari, who has the second-highest, holds a winning percentage of 40.63%).
 Both drivers were already experienced Grand Prix drivers before the world championship started.